Class 2 (Barn Owls) 2024 - 2025

 • All school uniform needs to be named but particularly jumpers and cardigans.

-PE is timetabled for Wednesday and will be outside whenever possible.
+PE is timetabled for Friday and will be outside whenever possible.
 In cold weather, please add a jumper, trousers and gloves as we will still go outside.
 Should it be sunny, please add sun hats and suncream if needed.
+Children must be able to apply their own sun screen.

 Our Christian Values